 SSE Contracting were appointed as main contractors and to refurbish the 15kW and install a new 30kW hydro turbine; to modernise the protection, control & distribution system together with replacing the worn out diesel generators.
 Gordon Mackenzie undertook civil works and constructed a new building to house the batteries & inverters.

-There are plans for new buidings on the island and an increasing population.
-In order to help with shortfall in hydro power over the summer months addition of a PV array is being considered.
+Since the Sunny Island system was installed in 2010/2011 there has been some new building on the island and an increase in population.
+In order to help with a shortfall in hydro power over the summer months the addition of a PV array is being considered